-The Medium-Term Financial Strategy (MTFS) was prepared in February 2023 as part of the budget setting work and then refreshed in April 2023 for the period 2024/25 - 2026/27.
-It was done on the assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 2% per annum from 2024/25 onwards and that the Government Grants will not increase at all.
-It also assumed that pay would be 2% per annum, in line with the CSR assumptions, and inflation would fall back to 2%.
+The Medium-Term Financial Strategy (MTFS) covering the period 2025/26 to 2027/28 was prepared in February 2024 as part of the budget setting work and then refreshed in April 2024.
+It was done on the assumption that the PCC will only be able to increase the Police element of the council tax precept (Band D) by 2% per annum that the Government Grants will be cash limited from 2025/26.
+It also assumed that pay and inflation would fall pack to 2% from 2025/26 in line with the CSR assumptions.

-This resulted in indicative savings being required of £6.2m, £3.5m, and £4.4m for the 3 years in the forecast.
-Assuming these savings are delivered and based on these assumptions the MTFS shows a balanced budget position for the years to 2026/27.
+This resulted in indicative savings being required of £7.2m, £4.4m, and £2.8m for the 3 years in the forecast from 2025/26.
+Assuming these savings are delivered and based on these assumptions used the MTFS shows a balanced budget position for the each of the years to 2027/28.

 The MTFS is refreshed on an ongoing basis during the year as information is available, which recalculates the level of savings.
-To give some context every increase of 1% in staff and officer pay adds approximately $\pounds 2.5m$ to costs and consequently to savings.
+To give some context every increase of 1% in staff and officer pay adds approximately £2.5m to costs and consequently to savings.